History

 of classical.
 The two choirs have established

 Bill Schatz was appointed Director of the Brant Men of Song in 2011, and Amy continued in her role as Accompianist.
 Bill began his music career early, with organ, piano and voice lessons under Harry Urstadt.
 Before attending the University of Western Ontario.
 Bill's music traiing involved extensive world-wide travel.
-He has done CBC and CTV recordings with the Cambridge Kiwanis Boys Choir, and the K-W Symphony, as well as CD recordings with teh CKBC, the Renaissance Singers Arcady, and the Brott Festival Choir.
+He has done CBC and CTV recordings with the Cambridge Kiwanis Boys Choir, and the K-W Symphony, as well as CD recordings with the CKBC, the Renaissance Singers Arcady, and the Brott Festival Choir.
 He has appeared as a solo performer with these groups.
 Bill was the Musical Director for hte Kitchener-Waterloo Singers, an amateur choir in the KW area for nearly 10 years.
-He is now the Head of the Arts Department at Pauline Johnson Collegiate & Vocational School in Brantford.
+During his 20 years as a high school music teacher, Bill was an active Concert Band Director, taking his 80-piece ensemble on tours to Baltimore, Boston, Chicago, and Washington DC.
+He continues to work as a Church Organist and Choir Director any currently serves the community of Sydenham-Heritage United Church in Brantford.

 The